foglamp/foglamp-filter-simple-python/README.rst

         }
     }'

-Note: the escape for single quote character in the curl command.
+Note the escaping for single quote character in the payload.

-It is also possible to add the needed JSON code for API call in a file, i.e. filter.json
+It is also possible to send the required JSON payload via REST API call using a file, e.g. filter.json

 .. code-block:: console

-    # curl -X POST -H "Content-Type: application/json" -d @filter.json http://127.0.0.1:8081/foglamp/filter
+    $ curl -X POST -H "Content-Type: application/json" -d @filter.json http://127.0.0.1:8081/foglamp/filter

-This way the escape for single quote character in not needed.
+This way the escaping for the single quote character is not needed.

-Python code can be also entered only using a text box within FogLAMP GUI (single quote character escape is not needed).
+Python code can also be entered using a textbox available (for code) in FogLAMP GUI (single quote character escaping is not needed).

 Build
 -----